yizhouhe/Repetier-Firmware-DaVinci/README.md

 This firmware is based on the popular repetier firmware 1.0.4 and incoprorate changes from LUC's modification to make it work for Da Vinci <B>1.0/A, 2.0 single fan, 2.0/A dual fans and also AiO</B> (NB:scanner function is not supported so AiO will work like an 1.0A)

-## Do not use it on PRO or Jr or Mini
+## Do not use it on Da Vinci 1.0 Color, Super, PRO, Plus, Jr, Mini or Mano.

 Be noted original Repetier FirmWare is not compatible wih Davinci boards.

 If you changed the stock board with RAMPS or any other none stock board, Use the orginal Repetier Firmware https://github.com/repetier/Repetier-Firmware or Marlin https://github.com/MarlinFirmware/Marlin.

-YOU MIGHT DAMAGE YOUR PRINTER OR VOID YOUR WARRANTY, DO IT ON YOUR OWN RISK.
+YOU MIGHT DAMAGE YOUR PRINTER OR VOID YOUR WARRANTY (if there is any), DO IT ON YOUR OWN RISK.
 It is possible to revert to stock firmware but require additional guides and tools, so be sure of what you are doing.

 ***
 AiO scanner is not currently supportted.

 The board can be easily exposed by removing the back panel of the printer secured by two torx screws.
-Supported boards have a jumper labeled JP1, second generation boards have a jumper labeled J37.
-More info can be found on the [Voltivo forum](http://voltivo.com/forum/davinci-peersupport/340-new-kind-of-mainboard-no-j1-erase-jumper).
+Supported boards have a jumper labeled JP1 (1.0, 2.0, AIO), second generation boards (1.0A and 2.0A) have a jumper labeled J37.
 ***

 Here are just a few of the benefits of using this firmware: